Genesis 24: Lessons from Isaac and Rebekah’s Marriage on Selecting a Spouse.

 • God’s blessings for Abraham’s faith.
 The story of Isaac’s marriage to Rebekah begins with the blessings that came to them through Abraham’s faith: “1 Now Abraham was old, advanced in age; and the Lord had blessed Abraham in every way.”
 (Gen. 24:1).
 God extended at least seven types of blessings to Abraham.
 First, He blessed Abraham with a son passed child bearing age (Gen. 21:1-2).
 Second, on seven occasions, He blessed Abraham by promising to make him the father of a great nation ((1) Gen. 12:3(b); (2) 13:16; (3) 15:5; (4) 16:10; (5) 17:4-5; (6) 18:18; (7) 22:18).
 Third, He blessed his descendants with an eternal Promised Land: “for all the land which you see, I will give it to you and to your descendants forever.”
 (Gen. 13:15).
 Fourth, He blessed him with protection from his enemies: “Abram, I am a shield to you; your reward shall be very great.’”
 (Gen. 15:1(b)).
 For example, He protected Abraham in his battle against the four armies of King Chedorlaomer (Gen. 14:13-16).
 Fifth, He blessed him financially: “Now Abram was very rich in livestock, in silver and in gold.”
 (Gen. 13:2; 12:16).
 Sixth, He blessed Abraham with a long life.
 Abraham, Joshua, and David were all called “old and advanced in years” to indicate their blessed long lives.
 (Josh.
 23:1-2; 1 Kgs.
 1:1).
 Finally, He blessed Abraham with forgiveness for his many sins.
 This included the blessing of eternal life through Jesus.

-• God’s blessings to Abraham can extend to you through faith in Christ.
-The Apostle Paul advised that many of the blessings that God extended to Abraham can extend to you through faith in Christ: “Therefore, be sure that it is those who are of faith who are sons of Abraham.
+• God’s blessings to Abraham can extend to you through faith in Jesus.
+The Apostle Paul advised that many of the blessings that God extended to Abraham can extend to you through faith in Jesus: “Therefore, be sure that it is those who are of faith who are sons of Abraham.
 The Scripture, foreseeing that God would justify the Gentiles by faith, preached the gospel beforehand to Abraham, saying, ‘All the nations will be blessed in you.’
 So then those who are of faith are blessed with Abraham, the believer.”
 (Gal.
 3:7-9).
 “May you be blessed of the LORD, maker of heaven and earth.”
 (Ps.
 115:15).
 This includes the blessing of your eternal salvation: “Be glad in that day and leap for joy, for behold, your reward is great in heaven.
 For in the same way their fathers used to treat the prophets.”
 (Lk.
 6:23).
 “And men will say, ‘Surely there is a reward for the righteous; surely there is a God who judges on earth!”’
 (Ps.
 58:11).
 You also receive the blessings of the Holy Spirit as a pledge for your salvation (Eph.
 1:14).
 When done without a motivation of a reward, He will also reward your works of love and charity: “But you, be strong and do not lose courage, for there is reward for your work.”
 (2 Chr.
 15:7).
 If it is part of His plan for you, He may also bless you financially: “It is the blessing of the LORD that makes rich, and He adds no sorrow to it.”
 (Prov.
 10:20).
 “But you shall remember the LORD your God, for it is He who is giving you power to make wealth, . . .”
 (Dt.
 8:18).
 Like Abraham, your faith may also bring blessings to your family.
 Are you staying faithful so that God may bless both you and your family?

 2. Purity: God Wants You to Remain Pure and Look for Purity in Marriage.
 Gen. 24:2-9.